RXCodes/Barrens-Game/README.md

 # Technical Info
 - This game is supported on all devices with a keyboard and mouse/trackpad.
 - You can play this game on the browser by using one of the links under the **Try It Out** section of this page.
-- Due to technical limitations, this game may not be able to run on iOS devices.
+- Due to technical limitations, this game may not be able to run properly on iOS devices.

 # Project Goal & Relevance
 *This is top-down western shooter game created using Godot for CSE 350.* The goal of our project is to develop an engaging 2D top-down game using the **Godot** engine.
 Our game will focus on creating an appealing and immersive world where players can interact with a variety of mechanics.
 Our aim is to build core mechanics related to game design, such as: character movement, AI, level design, and sprite animations to enhance the experience and make the game not only fun, but interactive in every way.